apache/shardingsphere/docs/document/content/manual/sharding-jdbc/unsupported-items.en.md

 - Do not support new functions of JDBC 4.1 interface

-For all the unsupported methods, please read `org.apache.shardingsphere.shardingjdbc.jdbc.unsupported` package.
+For all the unsupported methods, please read `org.apache.shardingsphere.jdbc.jdbc.unsupported` package.